Using The Imagine Project in your Classroom, School, Individual, or Group:

 Using The Imagine Project in your school or program:

 Teachers, counselors, admin, parents, etc. can download and print off the journal for each child as a part of a writing activity at school (there are also digital and Spanish versions available).
 All journals are free.
-The Imagine Project writing process can be done one time during the school year, on a weekly or a monthly basis, and continue to use it throughout the year.
-If you have done The Imagine Project in your classroom and if a student is struggling with something emotionally, ask them to write a story about what’s bothering them and bring it to you.
+The Imagine Project writing process can be done one time during the school year, or it can be done weekly or monthly throughout the year.
+If you have done The Imagine Project in your classroom and a student is struggling with something emotional, ask them to write a story about what’s bothering them and bring it to you.
 What a great chance for the student to talk about any issues that might be distracting or holding them back from moving forward in school!

 There are 4 journals, Kids (2nd-5th through 6th), Teen (6th-12th) and Adult versions.
 (Scroll all the way down to download the journals, parent letter and see the lesson plans) **The younger students K-2 can use the Kindergarten journal which follows the book, Bryon the Caterpillar who Loved to Imagine.
 Watch here for a video taped version of a teacher reading Byron in English.
 Click here for Spanish.

 The writing process can take anywhere from 1 day to a few weeks.
 The younger the student, the more time it will take.
 For younger students (K-4th grade) we recommend doing steps 1 and 2 together, step 3 separate or together with step 4, and then 5 and 6 together, and of course take a few minutes every day for 30 days for step 7.
 As students get older you can do steps 1-4 together or even all the steps in a 60 minute period of time.
 You can play one song for steps 1 and 2 (see below for music recommendations).
 Then play 2-4 songs for step 3 and 1-2 songs for steps 4-7.
 We encourage time for students to read their stories out loud after either step 3 and/or step 4.